Play Live Radio

 New Line

-With "Pink Flamingos" playing this Friday and Saturday at midnight at Landmark's Ken Cinema, I decided to dig back into the dusty interview vault to pull out some pearls of wisdom from the man known as The Sultan of Sleaze, The Prince of Puke and The King (or possibly Queen) of Schlock.
-Titles John Waters wears proudly.
+With "Pink Flamingos" playing tonight as part of FilmOut's monthly film series at Ultrastar Mission Valley Cinemas, I decided to dig back into the dusty interview vault to pull out some pearls of wisdom from the man known as the Sultan of Sleaze, the Prince of Puke, the Pope of Trash and the King (or possibly Queen) of Schlock — titles John Waters wears proudly.
 I interviewed Waters back in 1997 when he was re-releasing "Pink Flamingos."

 Born in Baltimore in 1946, Waters grew up in a comfortable, conservative Catholic family.
-He knew from an early age that he wanted to make movies and he began by making a pair of super 8 films, "Hag in a Black Leather Jacket" (1964) and "Roman Candles" (1966).
+He knew from an early age that he wanted to make movies and began by making a pair of Super 8 films: "Hag in a Black Leather Jacket" (1964) and "Roman Candles" (1966).
 Then he borrowed money from his father to produce "Pink Flamingos," which was billed as an exercise in poor taste.
-While the content of "Pink Flamingos" -- incest, exhibitionism, singing anuses and eating dog crap -- were a direct challenge to the standard Hollywood fare, Waters' approach to filmmaking relied on a Hollywood dynamic.
-He insisted on a straightforward narrative plot, emphasized entertainment over enlightenment, and built a stable of stars that rivaled Hollywood in a most outlandish fashion.
-By embracing these Hollywood trappings, he foreshadowed his eventual move into the industry where he proved highly successful with "Hairspray," "Cry Baby," and "Serial Mom."
+While the content of "Pink Flamingos" — incest, murder, exhibitionism, singing anuses and eating dog crap — was a direct challenge to the standard Hollywood fare, Waters' approach to filmmaking drew on the Hollywood traditions he loved.
+He employed a straightforward storyline, emphasized entertainment over enlightenment and built a stable of stars that rivaled the old Hollywood studios — but with a twist.
+By embracing these Hollywood trappings, Waters signaled his eventual move into the industry where he proved highly successful with "Hairspray," "Cry-Baby" and "Serial Mom."

 Director John Waters.